JordanRex/yaaml/README.md

 	- most of remaining individual files pushed.
 Need to first modularize and extend all the other methods
 4. version 0.0.5
     - focus changed to helper functions more than the automl. first major commit after a year
-5. version 0.0.6
+5. version 0.1.0
-    - tentative plan to push first stable working version
+    - first stable working version